Below are the answers to several questions that are often asked.

 The HHS Band Boosters' role is to support the high school faculty as they provide musical educational opportunities for students enrolled in HHS instrumental music programs.
 The HHS Band Boosters are a nonprofit organization; funds are generated through fundraising, tax credits, student trip and participation fees, etc. to support the programs.
 The HHS Band Boosters provide support as directed by the Band Director and his staff; they are not a decision making organization in matters concerning the Highland Band Program.

-Information about the marching band uniforms is on the Uniforms page.
+Information about the marching band uniforms is on the Students page.

 During the school year, student deposits are put in the band box in the band room.
 As you enter the band room, the band box is a slot in the wall on your left past Mr. Bennett's and Mr. Bitter's offices.
-(If you get to Mr. Nelson's office, you have gone too far.)
 Envelopes are in the holder by the slot; put money in the envelope and complete the information on the envelope.
 Checks should be made out to HHS Band Boosters; the student ID number should be on the check as well as the envelope.

 For most taxpayers, the State of Arizona permits them to donate up to $400 to the band and to receive a $400 credit on their taxes next spring; this brochure explains the details of eligibility.
 The tax credit can be used to contribute money to any student's account.
 Any Arizona resident can contribute a tax credit to support a student, so that a single student may be supported by multiple tax credits.
 The tax credit is not refundable.
 There are some restrictions on how the tax credit money can be used.
 You need not pay the whole $400 at once; you can pay in several increments up to a total of $400.